Light rain in parts of UP | Science-Environment

 - India

-Light rain occurred at isolated places in Uttar Pradesh with thunderstorms accompanied by lightning in some areas in the eastern part of the state in the last 24 hours, weather office said on Tuesday.
+Light rain occurred at isolated places in Uttar Pradesh along with thunderstorm accompanied by lightning in the eastern part of the state in the last 24 hours, weather office said on Wednesday.

+Varanasi, Rihanddam (district Sonbhadra), Katerniaghat (Bahraich), Nautanwa (Maharajganj) and Uska Bazar (Siddharthnagar) received rainfall, the meteorological department said.

+Day temperatures rose in Agra, Bareilly, Lucknow and Meerut but there was no large change in the remaining divisions of the state, it said.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)